DukMastaaa/beans/uni/CSSE2010/LectureNotes/Lec16.md

 ### Phase Correct PWM

 Centres of pulses remain at same point in time.
-Better for motor speed contro, but won't use in course.
+Better for motor speed control, but won't use in course.

 <img src="images/image-20210502201943900.png" alt="image-20210502201943900" style="zoom:33%;" />